bright/new-www/content/blog/thriving-on-responsibility-meet-kasia-–-a-bright-project-manager.md

 To make that happen we need to truly trust each other. **As a project manager, I trust devs that they will bring their best ideas to the table**.
 Also, they trust me that I will do my best to support them in managing our daily work.
 Definitely what helps us build that trust is the **continuous and mutual feedback** between PM and devs.

 <div class="image"><img src="/images/brightteam_girls.png" alt="Bright Inventions' team retreat" title="undefined"  /> </div>

+## Could you answer a very popular question seen on social media?
+What does a project manager do all day? 😀

+Talks. 😉

+Obviously, a project manager’s role might depend on the project.
+If the process goes smoothly, the PM is practically unneeded.
+However, that is not usually the case. ;) Therefore, **I help with refining the requirements, defining the process, communicating between the development team and the client.** Basically, I make sure that we move forward and that both sides are happy with what we are achieving together.